korjaa/Hantek6022API/docs/README.md

 ## EEPROM

-The device contains a 256 byte eeprom 24LC02B.
+The device contains a 256 byte eeprom 24LC02B at I2C address 0x51.
 The first 8 byte of the eeprom are important for startup.
-They contain the initial USB vendor and device id to allow it to be detected before the firmware is flashed.
+They contain the initial USB vendor and device id to allow it to bedetected before the firmware is flashed.
 See chapter 3.4.2 of the ez-usb technical reference manual.
 Example for 6022BE: `c0 b4 04 22 60 00 00 00`